ccfontes/eg/README.md

 (eg inc [1] 2)
 (ge inc [0] 1)
 ```

+### eg's scope
+*eg* use is limited to testing functions.
+If you want to test macros or literals, `clojure.test` could be used for that.

 ## Run eg's own tests
 Run tests expected to pass, targeting Clojure: